Opening a bank account for an LLC is not as easy as opening one for a sole proprietorship, but it's also not as difficult as you might think.

 Can I Deposit Personal Money Into LLC?

-The importance of choosing the same bank for your personal and LLC accounts can't be stressed enough.
+Boost your financial efficiency by choosing the same bank for both your personal and LLC accounts.